k-mundra/k-mundra/README.md

 ### 📫 How to reach me
 - **Email:** kashvi [at] gatech [dot] edu
 - **LinkedIn:** https://www.linkedin.com/in/kashvi-mundra/

-Outside of engineering, I'm a singer-songwriter working on getting my first album released.
-I'm also multilingual and working on gaining proficiency in my 5th language.
 <!--
 **k-mundra/k-mundra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.